 How can I audit site preparation contractors?

-The key to auditing your site preparation contractors is to establish your expectations in advance.
-You should know technical details like the project requirements for soil quality and grading, as well as operational details like how you want to set up the site.
+The key to effectively auditing your site preparation contractors is to establish clear expectations from the outset.
+You should be familiar with both the technical requirements—such as soil quality and grading—and the operational preferences for how the site should be organized.

 Then, verify that the contractors have all the correct permits.
 You’ll need to have an open line of communication with your contractor and to establish your standards early on.
-Otherwise, it’s easy to fall behind on auditing each step and you’ll be more likely to miss something.
+Otherwise, it’s easy to fall behind on auditing each step, making it more challenging to track the work of preparation contractors.

 While audits can be tedious, they’re essential for ensuring the safety of the worksite.
 Since you’ll be liable for injuries and accidents at your worksite, you must make sure the work’s done correctly.
 If everything is safe to begin with, you’ll be better prepared to address and remove any safety concerns that come up.